Court-Pencil/Game-Trivia/README.md

 }

 4. Build and Deploy:
-   With the following commands to the terminal:
+   With the following commands in the terminal:
    npm run build
    npm run deploy